Best Native Grasses for Bird Cover and Beneficial Insects

 Less disturbance, more life

-Frequent mowing, edging, and soil disruption simplify the yard.
-Native grasses work in the opposite direction.
-They create complexity, and complexity usually means more species can find what they need.
+Frequent mowing, edging, and soil disruption simplify a landscape.
+Native grasses work in the opposite direction: they add complexity.

 Which native grass is best for birds?